Kaveripakkam

-Kaveripakkam is a town panchayat in Ranipet district in the Indian state of Tamil Nadu.
+Kaveripakkam is a town panchayat in Ranipet district, Vellore Region in the Indian state of Tamil Nadu.

 Demographics

 As of the 2011 India census, Kaveripakkam had a population of 14,583.
 Males constitute 50% of the population and females 50%.
 Kaveripakkam has an average literacy rate of 72%, higher than the national average of 59.5%: male literacy is 79%, and female literacy is 64%.
 In Kaveripakkam, 9% of the population is under 6 years of age.

 Attractions

 Kaveripakkam has a lake built by King Nandivarman III of Pallava dynasty.
 This place was called 'Kavithapakkam' during the reign of the Pallavas.
 Recent excavations have unearthed 16th century artifacts such as pottery materials and burnt clay products.
 These artifacts are now displayed at Government Museum in Vellore.

 Kaveripakkam lake is the second largest lake in Tamil Nadu.
 This lake irrigates more than 30 villages.

 Location

-On the northern banks of the Palar River, Kaveripakkam is a town in Ranipet District of Tamil Nadu.
+On the northern banks of the Palar River, Kaveripakkam is a town in Ranipet district of Tamil Nadu.
 This town, also known as Kaveripak, is 10 km east of Walajapet and 30 km from Kanchipuram.